Electronic cigarette: Economics

 The number of e-cigarettes sold increased every year from 2003 to 2014.
 As of 2014, there were at least 466 e-cigarette brands.
 Worldwide e-cigarette sales in 2014 were around US$7 billion.
 Worldwide e-cigarette sales in 2019 were about $19.3 billion.
+In 2021, the global e-cigarette market was estimated at about US$20.4 billion.
+In the United States, Reuters reported (citing Circana retail tracking reviewed by Reuters) that illegal sales of flavored disposable vapes reached about $2.4 billion in 2024 and accounted for roughly 35% of all e-cigarette sales in mainstream retail outlets tracked by Circana; Circana estimated the total tracked vape market at $6.8 billion, excluding online and specialty store sales.
 E-cigarette sales could exceed traditional cigarette sales by 2023.
-Approximately 30–50% of total e-cigarettes sales are handled on the internet.
-Established tobacco companies have a significant share of the e-cigarette market.